-But traditional wikis are web-based and have this innate separation between edit and display mode.
-If you need your wiki to be a web-based app for whatever reason, then that's a fine way to go.
+But traditional wikis are web-based and have this innate separation between edit USE a wiki as a and display mode.
+If you need your wiki to be a web-based app for whatever reason, text-based mind map.

+then that's a fine way to go.
 But for our purposes here, you might be better off with a slight variation on this technology.